Coding

 Food Studies

 Year 9 Food Studies builds on skills acquired in Year 8.
-This course looks at the origins of the food that we eat and investigates the environmental impacts of growing and consuming food products.
-Students use enquiry-based learning throughout the semester as they investigate, design, produce and evaluate a wide variety of food products.
-Students are taught to prepare food competently and independently, as well as make healthy food choices.
+This course looks at the the environmental impacts of growing and consuming food products.
+Students use enquiry-based learning throughout the semester as they investigate, design, produce and evaluate a wide variety of food products from many different cultures.
+Students are taught to prepare food competently and independently, as well as make nutritious food choices.

-This unit is an excellent introduction and preparation to progress further into Year 10 Food Studies.
 Loyola College is committed to providing a safe learning environment for all its students, and consideration is made for students who experience adverse reactions or intolerances to particular foods.
-In particular peanut products are not included as ingredients in any Food Studies recipe.
+Peanut products are not used in any Food Studies recipes, however other allergens may be used.
 Full disclosure of any anaphylactic allergies will need to be communicated to the relevant teaching staff member prior to commencing this unit.

 Robotics